ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

 I indexed the first column to avoid any errors, and converted the diagnosis from M/B to a binary operator.
 I split the diagnosis off into a separate 'y' dataframe, and pushed the predictors to an 'x' dataset.

-####  Initial Random Forest Analysis

-There are 30 features in this dataset, I used scikit to split out the training subsets to do an initial random forest analysis as a benchmark for future improvements.

-> X/y test split at default 25%

-> X/y train split at default 25%

->n_estimators=100

->max_depth=4

-After training and testing my model on the test set the accuracy held at 95%, but unfortunately the model only held 37% accuracy after applying to the full initial dataset.
-Why did it overfit the data so severely?

-Though Random Forest algorithms are known for overfit resistance due to their implementation of bootstrap aggregation, they can still be affected if a large enough section of the features are highly correlated or if the distribution is imbalanced.
-They tend to work best with independent features for each decision tree.
-The features in this dataset, specifically nuclei measurements such as perimeter, area, and radius are split even further into the max, mean, and standard deviation.
-That most likely accounts for the colinearity that's affecting the algorithm's accuracy.
-Let's try to improve this.

 ####  Principal Component Analysis

 Here's the initial look at the variance explained by the 30 features: